 - there are fewer models to choose from

 If you’re short on space, though, a wall-hung unit may free up some precious room in your home.
-Just keep in mind that you’ll pay more to install it.
+Just keep in mind that you’ll pay more to settle the boiler installation costs.

-That said, you still don’t have to splurge on boiler replacement: check out Warmzilla’s best deals here
+That said, you still don’t have to splurge on boiler replacement: check out Heatable’s best deals here.